apatrushev/setuptools_scm_env/README.rst

 Motivation
 ----------
-Sometimes you should install package that depends on setuptools_scm, but you are not able to change anything inside package and/or distribution format.
+Sometimes you should install package that depends on `setuptools_scm <https://github.com/pypa/setuptools_scm>`_, but you are not able to change anything inside package and/or distribution format.
 In that case you can provide version through environment variable and use your usual tools for packaging/installation.